6 minute read | This post contains affiliate links | Updated January 2023

-Whether you’re new to WordPress or have been using it for years, at some point, you will need to optimize your page speed to make sure you’re hovering somewhere under the magical 3 seconds of loading time.
+Whether you’re new to WordPress or have been using it for years, at some point, you will need to optimize your page speed to make sure you’re hovering somewhere between 1-3 seconds to load.

 Not every system is the same.